ijpb-bioinformatics/msgenova/README.md

 - error: error file of the job
 - N: number of cores on which to run the job

+### Q6.
+How are plasmidic insertions found ?
+Plasmidic insertions are found using tDNAscan (https://doi.org/10.3389/fgene.2019.00685).
+The script was modified to be implemented in our pipeline.
+Genome index are created beforehand, and we have added an option to specify the repository containing the script, so that the tool could be implemented in our pipeline.

+### Q7.
+How to run the pipeline on a different slurm system ?
+To run the pipeline on another cluster system than Genotoul, please change, in the submission file, the pathway to the module conda and snakemake.

+### Q8.
+What if the pipeline stopped before the end and I want to rerun it entirely (and not from the point it stop at) ?
+In this case, please, delete the .snakemake directory, and rerun the pipeline.

 # LICENSE